Sample Itinerary: 7 days Mild Adventure

 Wake up and smell the coffee (or tea if you prefer – try the coca tea) and after breakfast make an early visit to the famous Ollantaytambo fortress.
 This incredible structure was still being built when the Spanish conquest arrived, and is the location of the only significant battle that the Incas ever won against the Spaniards.
 (Hurray Ollantaytambo !)
 It’s centerpiece is the un-finished Temple of the Sun, made of huge monoliths of pink granite carried from a nearby mountain side.
 It features some of the best Incan stonework in all of Peru, not to mention great views of town and the surrounding mountains.
 Get a guide at the front entrance (price varies, but is reasonable and negociable) in order to really see all the hidden secrets of this Inca site, which is one of the most important in all of Peru.
 It is best seen in the morning when there are no crowds, this visit takes between 2 to 3 hours.

 * Inside tip: when descending the Incan staircase down to the valley floor and site exit after your visit, be sure to go left at the bottom of the steps (away from the exit).
 In just a few minutes, you will arrive at some of the best Incan stonework to be found anywhere in the world, including Machu Picchu.
 There are unique and finely shaped stones of all sizes laying everywhere, and there is a section of vertical cliff where perfect cubes of solid granite were extracted from the cliff face using a method that it is still not known (picture on the right).
 Entrance to the fortress is not included with the package, the cost is reasonable at about $29.

-In the afternoon, you could either relax and have a beer on our terrace or take a walk about town, or if you prefer something more active you could take one of a number of free, short side hikes from the hotel.
+In the afternoon, you could either relax and have a beer, or take a walk about town, or if you prefer something more active you could take one of a number of free, short side hikes from the hotel.
 As always, remember by 5pm year round it is beginning to arrive at dusk so the days are a bit short.

 Today we highly recommend visiting Abra Malaga !
 One of the most scenic drives in South America and perhaps the world, this has it all – Huge glaciers, waterfalls, great views, herds of llamas, and lots of ancient, local culture.
 This amazing valley will likely soon be a protected national park, but currently it is unrestricted.
 It can be enjoyed by either just doing the drive in a taxi or van, or it is possible to get dropped off up the valley and then walk back down to the valley floor and back to Ollantaytambo.